osbuild/image-builder-cli/doc/00-installation.md

 Another option, and this might be most useful while hacking on the source is to run directly from a source checkout.

-_Doing this requires the pre-installation of `osbuild-composer` from your distributions package manager._
+_Doing this requires the pre-installation of `osbuild`, and `osbuild-depsolve-dnf` from your distributions package manager or having them otherwise available on your system._

 ```